kairos-io/kairos/docs/content/en/docs/Advanced/partition_encryption.md

   # - github:mudler
 ```

+Note, we define a list of partition labels that we want to encrypt.
+In the examble above we set `COS_PERSISTENT` to be encrypted, which in turns will encrypt all the user-data of the machine (this includes, for instance, Kubernetes pulled images, or any runtime persisting data on the machine).

 ## Online mode

-Online mode involves an external service (the Key Management Server, KMS) to boot the machines.
+Online mode involves an external service (the Key Management Server, **KMS**) to boot the machines.
 The KMS role is to enable machine to boot by providing the encrypted secrets, or passphrases to unlock the encrypted drive.
 Authentication with the KMS is done via TPM challenging.

 In this scenario, we need to first deploy the KMS server to an existing Kubernetes cluster, and associate the TPM hash of the nodes that we want to manage.
 During deployment, we specify the KMS server inside the cloud-config of the nodes to be provisioned.